enriquebarco/turbo-barnacle-chain/README.md

 > SecondNode:
 > ```bash
-> ./turbo-barnacle-chain -port 3000 -name firstNode -connect <FORWARDING_URL>
+> ./turbo-barnacle-chain -port 3000 -name secondNode -connect <FORWARDING_URL>
 > ```

 > If all went well, you will see the following print statement: